Dr. Mabuse the Gambler: Part II

 A sick and disgraced Count Told seeks the help of Dr. Mabuse to treat his depression; Mabuse uses this chance to isolate the Count in his manor and cut off any inquiries about the Countess's whereabouts.
-The Count's condition worsens, and he is tormented by hallucinations.

-Meanwhile, Carozza is moved to a women's prison and again interrogated by von Wenk.
+The Count's condition worsens and he is tormented by hallucinations.
+Carozza is moved to a women's prison and again interrogated by Wenk.
 Fearing betrayal, Mabuse sanctions Carozza's death.
 Georg smuggles poison to her cell, which she takes out of loyalty.
-Another of Mabuse's henchmen, Pesch, bombs von Wenk's office while posing as an electrician, but von Wenk is unharmed and Pesch detained.
+Another of Mabuse's henchmen, Pesch, bombs Wenk's office while posing as an electrician but Wenk is unharmed and Pesch detained.
 Mabuse – again fearing betrayal – arranges for Pesch to be killed by a sniper while being transported in a police wagon.

-Intent on leaving town, Mabuse gives the captive Countess the choice of going with him voluntarily.
-Her refusal angers him, and Mabuse vows that he will kill the Count.
+Intent on leaving town, Mabuse gives the Countess the choice of going with him voluntarily.
+Her refusal angers him and Mabuse vows that he will kill the Count.
 Through his powers of suggestion, he induces the Count to commit suicide with a razor blade.
-When von Wenk investigates his death, he questions Dr. Mabuse as the Count's psychoanalyst.
-Dr. Mabuse speculates that the Count had fallen under the control of a hostile will, and asks von Wenk if he is familiar with the experiments of one "Sandor Weltmann", who will be performing a public demonstration of telepathy and mass hypnosis at a local theater.
+When Wenk investigates his death, he questions Dr. Mabuse as the Count's psychoanalyst.
+Dr. Mabuse speculates that the Count had fallen under the control of a hostile will and asks Wenk if he is familiar with the experiments of one "Sandor Weltmann", who will be performing a public demonstration of telepathy and mass hypnosis at a local theater.

-Von Wenk and his men attend Weltmann's show.
-Weltmann is none other than Mabuse in disguise, and his magic show provides him an opportunity to hypnotize von Wenk, who falls into a trance.
-Mabuse's secret command to von Wenk is to leave the auditorium, get in his car, and drive off a cliff, but von Wenk's men intercede just in time.
-Coming to his senses, von Wenk orders a siege of Mabuse's house.
+Wenk and his men attend Weltmann's show.
+Weltmann is none other than Mabuse in disguise and his magic show provides him an opportunity to hypnotize Wenk, who falls into a trance.
+Mabuse's secret command to Wenk is to leave the auditorium, get in his car, and drive off a cliff, but Wenk's men intercede just in time.
+Coming to his senses, Wenk orders a siege of Mabuse's house.

-Dr. Mabuse and his men make a final stand.
-In the ensuing gunfight, Hawasch and Fine are killed, Spoerri and Georg are taken into custody, and the Countess is rescued.
+Dr. Mabuse and his men make a last stand.
+In the gunfight, Hawasch and Fine are killed, Spoerri and Georg are taken into custody and the Countess is rescued.
 Dr. Mabuse flees through an underground sewer to Hawasch's counterfeiting workshop, where he becomes trapped, as the doors cannot be opened from the inside.
-There, Mabuse is confronted by the ghosts of his victims and various demonic illusions.
+Mabuse is confronted by the ghosts of his victims and various demonic illusions.
 Spoerri, under interrogation, identifies a key found at Mabuse's mansion as being for the workshop.
-Von Wenk and the police break in and take the now-insane Dr. Mabuse away.
+Wenk and the police break in and take the insane Dr. Mabuse away.